openmobilityfoundation/mobility-data-specification/jurisdiction/README.md

 ## Schema

+See the [Endpoints](#endpoints) below for information on their specific schema, and the [`mds-openapi`](https://github.com/openmobilityfoundation/mds-openapi) repository for full details and interactive documentation.

 A Jurisdiction optionally contains a reference to a Geography object.
-This reference may change over time, e.g. if two

 When a Jurisdiction is updated, the old version should remain in the back-end for archival purposes.